aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/_index.md

     With expanded permissions, attempt again to deploy the stack until the success message above is seen.

-1. Finally, issue the deploy command to build the single page application, and upload all resources to the S3 origin bucket:
+1. Finally, issue the command `python deploy` to build the single page application, and upload all resources to the S3 origin bucket:

     ```bash
-    python deploy.py
+    $ python deploy.py
     ...
 BUILD AND UPLOAD STEPS
     DONE  Build complete.
 The dist directory is ready to be deployed.
     INFO  Check out deployment instructions at https://cli.vuejs.org/guide/deployment.html